sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Misc
 OpenID Connect Core supports self-issued OpenID Connect Providers.
 As the context of this profile is centered around (semi-)governemental and public domain Use Cases, some assurance on identity verifying will be required in almost every scenario.
 Therefore self-issued OpenID Providers MUST NOT be accepted by Relying Parties under this profile.

 As the Dutch identity eco-system supports multiple Identity Providers (OpenID Providers), Identity Brokers are in common use.
-Brokers relieve Relying Parties of managing many connections to OpenID Providers, but every additional step introduces security risks and concern with regards to privacy.
-Among the privacy concerns is forming of a so-called hotspot, points were data collection can be concentrated.
+Brokers relieve Relying Parties of managing many connections to Identity Providers, but every additional step introduces security risks and concern with regards to privacy.
+Among the privacy concerns is forming of a so-called privacy hotspot, points were data collection can be concentrated.
 To mitigate such risks, end-to-end security is considered throughout this profile.
 Controls such as signing, to assure integrity, and encryption, to strengthen confidentiality, will be encouraged to increase overall end-to-end security.

 # Flow
 This profile requires that authentication is performed using the Authorization Code Flow, in where all tokens are returned from the Token Endpoint.

+* TODO: elaborate on flow, like in [[OAuth2.NLGov]].

 ## Access Token as JWT Bearer
 This profile requires an Access Token to be in JWT form.
-This is in line with the underlying OAuth2 NL-Gov and iGov profiles.
+This is in line with the underlying OAuth2 NL-Gov [[OAuth2.NLGov]] profile.

 Using a JWT formatted Access Token allows any Relying Party to consume and verify a token without the need for introspection, thus reducing the dependency on an interaction with an external endpoint.
 As a result this may reduce load and availability requirements on the OpenID Provider.
 Furthermore, it provides a more uniform format over Access Token, ID Token, Userinfo response and introspection response.

-Note that ID Token en Userinfo response are primarily intended for the Client.
+Note that ID Token and Userinfo response are primarily intended for the Client.
 The Access Token is primarily intended for consumption by a Resource Server.
 Introspection response is for usage by the requestor of an Introspection, which can be either a Client or Resource Server.
+The Resource Server is normally not considered as an actor in OpenID Connect, but OpenID Providers will often act as Authorizaiton Servers.
+In the case of Service Intermediation this is applicable by definition.
 This profile does not directly place any constraints on the placement of claims in various tokens or response messages.
 Claims may be placed in any of the four tokens/response messages, unless explicitly specified otherwise.
-This allows for maximum freedom and interoperability.
+This allows for maximum flexibility and interoperability.

 # OpenID Client profile